Best Ways to Sleep Tight and Keep Your Heart Healthy

 Watch out for medication timings

 If you already have heart disease, you need to be extra careful.
 Medications like beta-blockers can adversely affect your sleep if you do not take these at the right time.
 Again, pain also keeps you awake.
 If you feel some medications keep you awake, consult your physician for a solution to the problem.
+Your doctor will also be able to reccommend the best supplements for heart health too.

 Now that you know how to sleep better at night, it will help in keeping your heart healthy.
 If you can manage 8-9 hours of sleep every night and wake up refreshed the next morning, there is nothing like it.